alex5105/FaceCommander/Developer/UpdateManagerDeveloperGuide.md

     a diagnostic command line switch, see the Appendix: Developer support, below.

--   The release the latest published_at value is the latest release.
+-   The release with the latest published_at value is the latest release.

 Note that there mightn't be a latest release, for example if all current hosted releases are flagged as prerelease.